 - S3 bucket name

-- Regular expression to filter out unneccessary file objects (Note: if you want select everything, type
+- Regular expression to filter out unnecessary file objects (Note: if you want to select everything, type

 - You storage description